Advertiser Disclosure

 This means you could apply for 2 Bank of America cards within the same month or even the same day.
 But if you apply for a third within 2 months, a fourth within 12 months, or a fifth within 24 months, you will very likely be denied.

-Furthermore, recent reports are indicating that Bank of America also has a 7/12 rule and 3/12 rule that they have implemented to new applications.
+Furthermore, recent reports indicate that Bank of America also has a 7/12 rule and a 3/12 rule that it has implemented for new applications.
 These rules state that if you have a bank account with Bank of America and you have opened 7 new cards in the past 12 months, your application will be denied.

-If you do not have a bank account with Bank of America and you have opened 3 new cards in the past 12 months, your application will be denied.
+If you do not have a Bank of America account and have opened 3 new cards in the past 12 months, your application will be denied.

 It appears that business credit cards do not currently fall under this rule, but that certainly does not mean you’re guaranteed to get approved if you’ve over either of those limits.